YoMos Workshop 2020 --- now online --- deadline extended to 15th of April

-We pride ourselves on offering a relaxed and open-minded atmosphere that encourages the exchange of experiences and ideas with other young researchers and our invited keynote speakers.
-Therefore, if you are also working on ecological modeling as a Bachelor, Master or student, you are welcome to present your work as a talk or poster.
+The young modellers in ecology workshops offer a relaxed and open-minded atmosphere that encourages the exchange of experiences and ideas with other young researchers and our invited keynote speakers.
+Therefore, if you are also working on ecological modelling as a Bachelor, Master or PhD student, you are welcome to present your work as a talk or poster.
 Moreover, if there are certain skills you could share, propose your own student-led workshop!
 See what previous attendees have to say about their own experiences.

-You can use the following link to send us your application for the workshop until the 29th of March 2019.
+You can use the following link to register for the workshop until the 15th of April 2020.

 With kind regards,